Understanding Barriers to Minority Mental Health Care

 Providers should consider their own values and how perceptions may influence interactions with patients from other cultures.
 Listening to minority patients’ needs and helping them to feel safe and understood can empower them to get the mental health treatment they deserve and to live productive and fulfilling lives.

 Primary care providers, including family nurse practitioners, are integral to ensuring all patients receive comprehensive care, and they serve as a key resource for those most vulnerable to the negative health effects resulting from discrimination.

 “We are teaching our students about the central importance of social determinants of health, with racism being a key determinant, in the health of individuals and families,” said Ellen Olshansky, professor and chair of University of Southern California’s Suzanne Dworak-Peck School of Social Work Department of Nursing.

 Communities at highest risk for discrimination are the same communities that are perpetually marginalized by the negative impact of SDOH.
-In a 2013 Atlantic article titled, “How Racism Is Bad for Our Bodies,” writer Jason Silverstein points out that the cyclical effect of discrimination on health is what is referred to as “embodied inequality,” which creates poor health outcomes that are often passed down through generations.
+In the Atlantic, writer Jason Silverstein points out that the cyclical effect of discrimination on health is what is referred to as “embodied inequality,” which creates poor health outcomes that are often passed down through generations.
 This results in a vicious cycle where the sickest and poorest among us are more likely to remain sick and poor.

 Providing access to necessary resources and additional support for these patients is critical.
 Here are some starting points: